π¨ Between the brushstrokes: painting through the noise

-It’s old.
-The boys are caught mid-morning—one squinting over a juice box, one content, one leaning forward, all three of them perfect.
-A hunting trip.
+Itβs old.
+The boys are caught mid-morningβone squinting over a juice box, one content, one leaning forward, all three of them perfect.
+My brother and I were on a hunting trip.
 A chilly, icy morning.
+By the end the day, our freezer was stocked and the boys crashed on the way home.

 You need movement.
 And music.
 And a brush or two in your hands.